-29.501 Players who hold Urbanism may, when building a wilderness city, use up to four tokens residing in areas that share a land border with the area in which the city is to be built.
-These tokens are returned to stock.

-29.502 Aggravates the effects of Earthquake/Volcano (28.213)

-29.503 Provides 10 Civic Credits and 5 Science Credits.
+- 29.501 Players who hold Urbanism may, when building a city in an area without a city site, use up to four tokens residing in areas that share a land border with the area in which the city is to be built.
+These tokens are returned to stock. - 29.502 Aggravates the effects of Earthquake/Volcano (28.213) - 29.503 Provides 10 Civic Credits and 5 Science Credits.
 Provides 10 extra credits to Diplomacy.